 Have no new criminal or traffic charges or convictions after being placed in the program

+Note: New criminal charges may result in a sanction but will not necessarily prohibit phase advancement or graduation.

 The length of the Mental Health Docket program is from 12 to 24 months.
 It is possible for participants to be involved in the program for longer than 24 months if the treatment team believes this is necessary.
 The length of the program differs for each participant and is directly related to treatment goals, individual progress, and compliance with Mental Health Docket rules and recommendations.